khatwanidimpy/dimpy-builds-awesome/backend/README.md

 # Portfolio Backend API

-A robust Node.js/Express backend for the portfolio website with JWT authentication, PostgreSQL database, and complete blog management system.
+A robust Node.js/Express backend for the portfolio website with JWT authentication, MySQL database, and complete blog management system.

 ## 🚀 Features